ryan-kttam/Customers-Type-Clustering/README.md

 Segment 1	9174.0	1922.0	2487.0	2049.0	318.0	697.0
 ```
 Comparing Segment 0 and Segment 1, segment 1 has more than double for fresh and frozen products on average, while segments 0 spent significant amount on Milk, Grocery, Detergents_paper, and Delicatessen.
 We should be aware that segment 0 and segment 1 are just average customer spending that that specific segment.
 I would assume that segment 1 could represent restaurants, since it spent more money on Fresh and Frozen products, and segment 0 could represent supermarkets, or large grocery stores, because it spent a decent amount on every category, and its grocery is significantly higher than the mean as well as segment 1.

+## Conclusion
+Companies will often run A/B tests when making small changes to their products or services to determine whether making that change will affect its customers positively or negatively.
+In this particular case, the wholesale distributor can split the data into two groups (segment 0 and 1) and apply A/B testing to see whether one segment would perform a better result than the other.
+In fact, as I stated in the previous section, segment 1 is more likely to be restaurants and segment 0 is more likely to be supermarkets.
+It is possible that one segment prefers different type of change than the other.
+As a result, based on whether a particular segment react positively for this new change, the wholesale distributor could make a corresponding business decision.